-Only minor erosion issues were observed within the mitigation areas during Year 2 and mostly consisted of erosion to planting basins.
-It should also be noted that severe erosion to the side slopes (Phase 3) occurred during the rainy season, especially in December of 2021.
-In addition to the erosion on the side slopes, minor erosion and diversion of the flow path in DG-4 Drainage occurred.
-Repairs to irrigation line and plant basins were conducted during Year 2 on an as-needed basis.
+Moderate to significant erosion occurred during Year 3 in the DG-2 mitigation area.
+The erosion occurred in the western-most portion of the mitigation area following erosion to the side slopes on the east side of the reservoir.
+Erosion occurred during periods of heavy rainfall that occurred between October 2022 and February 2023.
+Repairs to the side slopes below DG-2 were conducted in the fall of 2023 and these areas will be replanted and/or reseeded during the fall/winter of 2023/2024.
+In addition to the erosion on the side slopes and DG-2, minor erosion and diversion of the flow path in DG-4 Drainage occurred.
+Repairs to irrigation line and plant basins were conducted during Year 3 on an as-needed basis.